 IBM’s dividend yield attracts investors

-IBM is focused on dividends because many of its investors and shareholders view dividends as steady income—especially in the current scenario of increasing uncertainty and volatility.
+Warren Buffett chose to add IBM to its portfolio, initially, because the company is focused on dividends.
+Many of IBM’s investors and shareholders view dividends as steady income.
 Oracle (ORCL) also follows this strategy.